-Amid AR/VR experiments, Apple reportedly buys UK visual effects studio – TechCrunch
+Amid AR/VR experiments, Apple buys UK visual effects studio – TechCrunch

 Where else?

-Well, a little bit more of a reach for Apple would be using this tech in the context of a VR or AR avatar system. iKenema worked a lot with motion capture, but they did so with the explicit purpose of designing models for digital humans to interacted with digital environments in real-time.
+Well, a little bit more of a reach for Apple would be using this tech in the context of a VR or AR avatar system.
+And although iKenema worked a lot with motion capture, they did so with the explicit purpose of designing models for digital humans to interact with digital environments in real time.
 Their solution was already being used by virtual reality developers to give VR gamers a way to visualize how their own bodies moved in VR given limited inputs.

-Virtual reality systems typically only know the location of your head and hands given trackers on the controllers and headset, but IKinema’s solution allowed developers to make the rest of users in-game bodies look more natural inside games.
+Virtual reality systems typically only know the location of your head and hands, given trackers are on the controllers and headset, but IKinema’s solution allowed developers to make the rest of users’ in-game bodies look more natural inside games.
 This is a pretty difficult challenge, and it’s the reason plenty of VR titles have made avatar systems that are missing legs, necks, arms and shoulders, because everything looks awful if the movements are off.

 Apple’s computer vision needs are only heightening as they bowl forward on AR and VR devices while also aiming to bolster the camera on the iPhone as a point of differentiation from Google and Samsung devices.